miguno/puppet-zookeeper/README.md

 # TODO

 * Enhance in-line documentation of Puppet manifests.
-* Use a hash data structure to allow the user to configure non-critical ZooKeeper configuration parameters (which means we don't have to manually add a class parameter to support each possible ZooKeeper config setting).
-* Add unit tests and specs.
+* Add more unit tests and specs.
 * Add rollback/remove functionality to complete purge ZooKeeper related packages and configuration files from a machine.